apache/mesos/docs/attributes-resources.md

 The Mesos system has two basic methods to describe the slaves that comprise a cluster.
 One of these is managed by the Mesos master, the other is simply passed onwards to the frameworks using the cluster.

+## Types

+The types of values that are supported by Attributes and Resources in Mesos are scalar, ranges, sets and text.

+The following are the definitions of these types:

+    scalar : floatValue

+    floatValue : ( intValue ( "." intValue )? ) | ...

+    intValue : [0-9]+

+    range : "[" rangeValue ( "," rangeValue )* "]"

+    rangeValue : scalar "-" scalar

+    set : "{" text ( "," text )* "}"

+    text : [a-zA-Z0-9_/.-]

 ## Attributes

-The attributes are simply key value string pairs that Mesos passes along when it sends offers to frameworks.
+Attributes are key value pairs (where value is optional) that Mesos passes along when it sends offers to frameworks.
+An attribute value supports 3 different *types*: scalar, range or text.

     attributes : attribute ( ";" attribute )*

-    attribute : labelString ":" ( labelString | "," )+
+    attribute : text ":" ( scalar | range | text )

 ## Resources